Stability and bifurcations in Wilson-Cowan systems with distributed delays, and an application to basal ganglia interactions: Introduction

-The model historically known as the Wilson-Cowan model \cite{Wilson-Cowan} was then obtained at this point applying time-coarse graining.
-This final form, consisting of a system of ordinary differential equations without time delays, is very convenient and was extensively analyzed and used in the modeling literature.
-However, the coarse-graining procedure obscures potentially vital timing information related to the readiness of a cell in either population to generate a spike.
-If this information is crucial to the neural function that the model is aiming to address, it would be useful to return to the original equations, prior to coarse graining.
-In this context, generalizations of the standard model, including discrete time-delays, have been investigated in several papers, often considering refractory periods $r,r'$ being equal to zero.
+For simplicity, the equations are often considered to have the same time scale ${\tau_1=\tau_2=1}$.
+The model historically used as the Wilson-Cowan model \cite{Wilson-Cowan} was then obtained from~\eqref{simplified1} by applying further time-coarse graining.
+This final form, consisting of a system of non-delayed ordinary differential equations, is very convenient and was extensively analyzed and used in the modeling literature~\cite{destexhe2009wilson}.
+However, this final course-graining step obscures potentially vital information { on the the shape of the temporal integration of synaptic inputs in both populations (by assuming, for example, that $h(t)$ is close to one for $t<r,r'$ respectively, and that is decays rapidly to zero for $t>r,r'$)}.
+This information may be crucial to the neural function that the model is aiming to address, { hence a few generalizations of the standard model found it useful to further explore the original equations (prior to coarse graining), imposing loser conditions on temporal integration, such as discrete time-delays, and often considering null refractory periods $r,r'$~\cite{Coombes-2009,visser2012analysis,pasillas2013delay,veltz2013interplay}.}

+However, constant delays do not constitute the most biologically realistic possibility.
+Since $h(t-s)$ represents the effect of presynaptic input at time s on the membrane potential at time t, it can be thought to include two aspects: the synaptic transmission delay, and the time-course of the post-synaptic potential (PSP).
+In this context, constant delays imply not only equal transmission delays between the neurons, but also instantaneous PSPs.
+While often delays due to PSP are ignored, and a constant kernel is chosen on the basis on experimentally observed synaptic transmission delays~\cite{holgado2010}, such choices are rather made in the interest of simplicity, and do not incorporate the full picture, and other types of distributed delays may deliver a more realistic model of synaptic transmission delays.

+In this paper, we consider and analyze the Wilson-Cowan model in its original integro-differential form, { for a general delay distribution and { with the only simplifying assumption (retained for simplicity) being that of zero refractory periods $r=r'=0$}.
+We then compare the results} for several types of delay kernels.
+We analyze the long-term behavior in each case, then we discuss the main differences between these behaviors, and potential advantages of using delay equations versus the simpler and more main-stream course grain approximation.

+We emphasize, that our main theorems have already been briefly presented (without proofs) in \cite{kaslik2020wilson}, accompanied by several numerical simulations, mostly in the case of a discrete time-delay.
+Thus, in this paper we illustrate rigorous mathematical proofs of our previously presented statements \cite{kaslik2020wilson} and of our additional lemmas and propositions added here.
+Choosing different parameters similar numerical simulations are presented, as in \cite{kaslik2020wilson,Coombes-2009}.
+Finally a Parkinson's Disease (PD) model of the basal ganglia is adapted after \cite{holgado2010}, followed by a series of simulations, treating both the case of healthy basal ganglia and a diseased/parkinsonian one, using different delay distributions.
+We then present detailed neuro-biological interpretations and argumentations of our simulations of the PD model.